Code of Ethics for Tutors

 I take care to protect personal or other confidential information

-As a teacher, I have the trust of the university, which is reflected in my rights in the IS.
+As a tutor, I have the trust of the university, which is reflected in my rights in the Information System.
 I do not abuse these rights to search for information I do not need for teaching.
-I consider very carefully what information I may disclose to learners in my groups or to friends.
-In general, information that I cannot access as a learner (non-teacher) is internal and I am not allowed to share it with anyone.
-This is particularly important for personal information about learners, for example about their specific needs.
+I carefully consider what information I may disclose to students in my groups or friends.
+In general, information that I cannot access as a student (non-teacher) is internal and I am not allowed to share it with anyone.
+This is particularly important for personal information about students, for example about their specific needs.

-I accept co-responsibility for upholding the ethical standards of the Faculty
+I accept shared responsibility for upholding the ethical standards of the Faculty

-If I witness dishonest behaviour, I will try to resolve the situation within my ability and competence.
-I report dishonest behavior by students to the course sponsor.
-I also deal with suspected unethical behaviour by other lecturers in an appropriate and proportionate manner.
-I first try to resolve the situation directly with the person concerned, if this is not possible, with the course supervisor, or with the head of the department or the relevant vice-dean.
+If I witness dishonest behaviour, I try to resolve the situation within my ability and competence.
+I report dishonest behaviour by students to the course guarantor.
+I also deal with suspected unethical behaviour by other colleagues appropriately and proportionately.
+I first try to resolve the situation directly with the person concerned, if this is not possible, with the course guarantor, or with the head of the department or the relevant vice-dean.

 Teaching Lab logo

-This document was initiated by the lecturers of the Teaching Lab, a long-standing community of student practitioners at the Faculty of Computer Science at Masaryk University.
+This document was created at the initiative of the lecturers of Teaching Lab, a long-standing community of student teaching assistants at the Faculty of Informatics, Masaryk University.

-The content of the Code was approved by the Academic Senate of the Faculty of Informatics on 16 February 2024.
+The content of the Code was approved by the Academic Senate of the Faculty of Informatics on the 16th of February 2024.